mongodb/specifications/source/auth/auth.rst

 If no callbacks are given, the driver MUST enforce that a PROVIDER_NAME mechanism_properties is set and one of ("aws",).
-The callback mechanism can be used to support both Authentication Code Workflows or Device workflows that are not explicitly implemented by drivers.
+The callback mechanism can be used to support both callback-based or automatic  workflows that are not explicitly implemented by drivers.
 If there is no callback and no PROVIDER_NAME, or the PROVIDER_NAME is set but credentials cannot be automatically obtained, the driver MUST raise an error.